jvolkening/p5-Mac-ResFork/README.md

 This module provides access to individual resource metadata and data contained in Macintosh resource fork files.
-It was designed to work on resources from old (pre-OS X) software and it's suitability for newer software is unknown.
+It was designed to work on resources from old (pre-OS X) software and its suitability for newer software is unknown.

 INSTALLATION